ONSdigital/ssdc-rm-acceptance-tests/README.md

 ### Custom Local Test Runs

-To run with custom settings locally you will need to set the environment variable `PUBSUB_EMULATOR_HOST=localhost:8538`, either in your environment or prefacing the call to behave:
+To run with custom settings locally you will need to set the environment variable `PUBSUB_EMULATOR_HOST=localhost:8538`, either in your environment or prefacing the call to behave.

 The tests can be run by calling the behave command line tool through pipenv (after installing dependencies with `pipenv install --dev`) like so: